 Also, there’s no best method to teach your baby to self-soothe.
 It is best to go with your gut feeling and try any soothing method which you believe will work out.

 What If Your Baby Can’t Sleep Without Nursing?

 In this case, your baby is too reliant on your nursing.
 To help him grow out of this habit, push the feeding time much earlier than their bedtime or reduce the duration of feeding during sleep.

 Some Essential Guidelines to Remember

 - A baby capable of self-soothing can be left when awake to sleep on their own.

 - Don’t feel frustrated if your baby does not learn to self-soothe upon the completion of the eight-day trial method.

 - Practice a new skill with your baby before they can start getting a hold of it on their own.

 Apply these simple methods and tips to train your baby to self-soothe.
-This will help your baby not only to sleep but also to avoid situations such as separation anxiety or frustration and will teach your child to grow on its own.
+They will help your baby sleep, and also avoid situations, such as separation anxiety or frustration, and will teach your child to grow on his own.

 Also Read: A Guide To Swaddling A Baby